close

 Proof of Concept

-Our focus was to demonstrate how real-time 3D visualization and interactive monitoring could optimize remote operations, improve safety, and enable predictive maintenance in energy infrastructure.
+The work demonstrated how real-time 3D visualization and interactive monitoring could enhance operational awareness, safety, and predictive maintenance in energy infrastructure.

 Concept Exploration